 The ACCA Qualification is at the core of our range of qualifications.
 It comprises:

-- exams – 14 papers (students may be able to claim up to nine exemptions depending on their previous studies)
+- exams – 13 exams (students may be able to claim up to nine exemptions depending on their previous studies)

-- ethics – an online Professional Ethics module
+- ethics – an online Ethics and Professional Skills module

 - experience – 13 performance objectives that must be achieved in the workplace over a period of at least three years.